-The thing is, my beloved car has 215,000 miles on the odometer, and I’m not about to give up on it until I *absolutely* have to.
-It’s witnessed many an impromptu sin g-a-long on the way to my kids’ schools; it has safely navigated 8-hour slog-fests across icy mountains to visit my mom throughout her final days; it’s the perfect size for our lifestyle, and I continue to love it as much as the day I bought it, ten years ago.
+The thing is, it’s the best car of all time, and I’m not about to give up on it until I *absolutely* have to.
+Partly, that’s driven by a commitment to sustainability, and the desire to keep purchases through their entire life cycle.
+Partly, it’s that it’s just incredibly comfortable, and it’s part of the family, at this point.
+It’s witnessed many an impromptu sing-a-long on the way to my kids’ schools; it has safely navigated 8-hour slog-fests across icy mountains to visit my mom throughout her final days; it’s the perfect size for our lifestyle, and I continue to love it as much as the day I bought it, ten years ago.
 So I’m committed to the thing, for better or worse.

 But on random mornings, when I feel like I need to get somewhere, I come to find that it’s stalled or not working properly.
 Sometimes it’s a chug-chug-chug-silence.
 Sometimes I hear click-click-nothing.
 Sometimes I see a check-engine light and the car still runs.